 In 2010.
-This initiative is part of a national effort, led by the National Telecommunications Information

-Administration (NTIA), to create and maintain searchable. database of information on broadband availability in the United States.
-It is also the first comprehensive effort to understand where broadband currently available in New Hampshire.
+This initiative is part of a national led National effort, by the Telecommunications Information Administration (NTIA), to create and maintain searchable. public а database of information on broadband availability in the United States.
+It is also the first comprehensive effort to understand where broadband is currently available in New Hampshire.
 Broadband is defined in terms of how fast data can be downloaded and uploaded from the Internet.
 That capacity can be described in terms of how much data, measured in bits (8 bits to 1 Byte), can be transmitted per second, and is reported in kilobits (Kbps), megabits (Mbps), and gigabits (Gbps).
 NTIA defines broadband as providing a minimum speed of 768 Kbps download and 200 Kbps upload.
-The NHBMPP has chosen to consider with available broadband download speeds less than 768 Kbps as 'un-served' and areas download speeds of less than 3 Mbps as 'underserved.'
+The NHBMPP has chosen to consider with available broadband areas download speeds less than 768 Kbps as 'un-served' and areas with download speeds of less than 3 Mbps as 'underserved.'